 The Path Forward

-We recommend performing a systematic assessment of the intent of CFATS against the actual practices and security measures of the covered facility; Figure 1 illustrates our approach.
+We recommend performing a systematic assessment of the intent of CFATS against the actual practices and security measures of the covered facility.
 Conduct a careful analysis, then use a structured and uniform method adjusted by site-specific needs.
 In the final analysis, firms that develop a well-thought-out, well-supported, carefully documented, and well-implemented approach will likely achieve the intent the DHS desires.

 David A. Moore is president and ceo of the AcuTech Consulting Group, Alexandria, Va.
 Harry M. Leith is a senior principal consultant and Lee Salamone is a senior consultant for the firm.
 E-mail them at email@example.com, firstname.lastname@example.org and email@example.com.